The JH Michell Medal

 - On 1 January in the year in which the AWARD is made, the recipient will be within the equivalent of the first ten years of their research-related career*, following the conferral of a PhD**; AND

 - The researcher must have been a member of ANZIAM for at least the** three calendar years preceding the year in which the AWARD is made.
-Backdating of membership is not acceptable
+Membership is considered to be current and continuous provided that membership dues are paid within or before the calendar year in which they are due.

 Notes: